 For those coming from out of town, detailed travel guidelines are provided after acceptance into the program.

 What is the cost to attend Sidak?

-The cost of Sidak this year is $900 USD.
-This will cover your staying arrangements, meals, activities and course materials.
-There is a non-refundable $100 RSVP fee included in the overall amount.
+This will cover your accommodations, meals, activities (including rock wall climbing, archery, high ropes course, etc.) and certain course materials.
+There is a non-refundable $100 RSVP & Administration fee included in the overall amount.